davidgranstrom/scnvim-repl/README.md

 # scnvim-repl

-Use an external terminal for the sclang REPL, like the classic `scvim` plugin.
+Use an external terminal as the sclang post window, like the classic `scvim` plugin.

 ## Requirements